alissa-huskey/python-class/docs/lessons/data-types/dictionaries.md

 ### Creating

-To create a dictionary, enclose comma-seperated key value pairs in curly braces `{` `}` with a `:` between each key and value.
+To create a dictionary, enclose comma-separated key value pairs in curly braces `{` `}` with a `:` between each key and value.

 ```{code-cell} python